What Do Blue Jays Eat? Best Feeders & Food for Canadian Yards

 Simple, reliable setup:

-- Black oil sunflower seed (daily staple)
+- Black oil sunflower seed — a daily staple

 - Armstrong Peanut Coil Feeder (700-010) for open peanut feeding